ehmatthes/pcc_2e/updates/updates.md

 The second half of Chapter 20 walks you through deploying the Learning Log project to Heroku.
 However, Heroku has recently dropped their free tier.
 For updates, see the [Deploying Django Projects](../../deploying_django) section.

 ---

-If you find an error in the book or can't get something to work, please let me know!
-You can reach me through email at ehmatthes@gmail.com, or on Twitter at [@ehmatthes](https://twitter.com/ehmatthes).